DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Introduction

 Atomistic simulation has been the workhorse in computational materials and drug discovery over the recent years \citep{Merchant_2023, Jain_2013, role_drugs}.
 The chemical properties and behavior of a material are essentially determined by the interactions in the given set of atomic arrangements.
 In the most simplified framework, one can formulate this problem as solving the function that determines the potential energy surface (PES) of a set of atoms given by $E = \phi(\vec{r}_i, C_i)$, where $E$ is the energy, $\vec{r}_i$ and $C_i$ are the positions and chemical identities of the atoms.

 To study the material's properties, multiple fundamentally different methods have been developed to obtain or construct the function $\phi$.
-Empirical interaction rules such as the electrostatic interactions and Lennard-Jones potential \citep{LJ1924} qualitatively describe the bond energy between atoms, but only predict the very fundamental behavior of the materials.
-Classical force fields (FF) like embedded atom methods \citep{EAM1984}, CHARM \citep{CHARMM_2010}, and Amber \citep{Amber_2004} improved the prediction of the PES by adding more descriptor terms into $\phi$.
+Classical force fields (FF) like embedded atom methods \citep{EAM1984}, CHARMM \citep{CHARMM_2010}, and Amber \citep{Amber_2004} qualitatively predict the PES and the bond energy between atoms.
 These classical FFs are cheap, intuitive, and explainable, but are often not accurate enough and have been constructed and applied to narrow chemical domains and a few elements.
 Fundamentally, the interactions in $\phi$ are determined by the electronic structure of a material and can be solved in first principles by quantum mechanics.
-Quantum chemical simulation methods, such as Density Functional Theory (DFT) \citep{Perdew_Burke_Ernzerhof_1996} and coupled clustering (CC) methods \citep{Raghavachari_Trucks_Pople_Head-Gordon_1989}, enabled the \textit{ab initio} calculations of atomic behavior that are much more accurate than empirical methods.
+Quantum chemical simulation methods, such as Density Functional Theory (DFT) \citep{Perdew_Burke_Ernzerhof_1996} and coupled cluster (CC) methods \citep{Raghavachari_Trucks_Pople_Head-Gordon_1989}, enabled the \textit{ab initio} calculations of atomic behavior that are much more accurate than empirical methods.
 However, their computational complexity limits the practical use of quantum chemical simulation methods for many realistic applications.
 DFT, the most widely used \textit{ab initio} simulation method, scales cubically $O(N_e^3)$ with the number of electrons and is therefore limited to simulating only a few hundred atoms \citep{beck2000real}.
 Prohibitively high computational cost makes DFT only useful in describing materials properties that can be learned from a small simulation cell \citep{ai2bmd}.